HTHcoin/HTH-Legacy-old-chain/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Proton tests.
+Utilities to generate test vectors for the data-driven Reden tests.

 Usage: